alintimpu/brit-qa-tech-test/README.md

 1. Opens the Brit Insurance website.
 2. Searches for the term "IFRS 17" in the search bar.
-3. Asserts that 5 search results are displayed.
+3. Asserts that 58 search results are displayed.
-4. Verifies that one of the titles is "Interim results for the six months ended 30 June 2022".
+4. Verifies that one of the titles is "Financials".

 ## Notes
 Ensure Google Chrome is installed on your system.